readthedocs/readthedocs.org/docs/custom_installs/index.rst

 It has those features and more!

 .. warning::
-    Read the Docs developers do not support custom installs of our software.
     These documents are maintained by the community, and might not be up to date.
+    Read the Docs developers do not support custom installs of our software in our public issue tracker.
+For additional support of a custom installation, please see our `paid support plans <https://readthedocs.com/services/#open-source-support>`_.

 .. toctree::
     :maxdepth: 2